cwmccurdy/quantumGrid/docs/readme.rst

 Schrödinger equation.
-This grid provides a compact supported foundation for numerically accurate integration and also allows for a natural application of outgoing scattering boundary conditions by adding a complex tail as the last finite element of the FEM-DVR grid, called *exterir complex scaling* (ECS).
+This grid provides a compact supported foundation for numerically accurate integration and also allows for a natural application of outgoing scattering boundary conditions by adding a complex tail as the last finite element of the FEM-DVR grid, called *exterior complex scaling* (ECS).
 Therefore, this grid can be applied to scattering problems where the resonances become square integrable under this complex rotation of the Hamiltonian.